 If you feel your offer was passed over due to your race, religion, gender, sexual orientation, disability, or family status, you can file a complaint with the Office of Fair Housing and Equal Opportunity.

 Short Sale Offer Acceptance and Offer Bids

-Generally, many short sales will be further defined by a document called a short sale addendum.
+Short sales work a bit differently.
+Generally, many short sales will be further by a document called a short sale addendum (SSA).
 The SSA is used to protect sellers and buyers in a short sale transaction.
 It modifies the purchase contract.